weaversa/cryptol-course/labs/Language/Basics.md

-Cryptol's evaluation strategy is [lazy](https://en.wikipedia.org/wiki/Lazy_evaluation) a.k.a. "call-by-need".
-I.e., computations are not performed until necessary.
+Cryptol's evaluation strategy is [lazy](https://en.wikipedia.org/wiki/Lazy_evaluation) a.k.a. "call-by-need". _i.e._, computations are not performed until necessary.
 So

 ```cryptol